 Mixed or semi-variable cost:

 A cost that has the characteristics of both variable and fixed cost is called mixed or semi-variable cost.
 For example, the rental charges of a machine might include $500 per month plus $5 per hour of use.
 The $500 per month is a fixed cost and $5 per hour is a variable cost.
 Another example of mixed or semi-variable cost is electricity bill.
-The electricity bill can be divided into two parts – (1) line rent and (2) cost of units consumed.
-The line rent is not affected by the consumption of electricity whereas the cost of units consumed varies with the change in units consumed.
+The electricity bill can be divided into two parts – (1) a fixed line rent and (2) cost of units of electricity consumed.
+The line rent remains fixed and is not affected by the consumption of electricity whereas the cost of units consumed varies with the change in units consumed.